rjohnsen/threathunting-book/content/part-1/frameworks/threathunting/tahiti.md

 The report contains a phishing domain.
 ```

 That may trigger scoping and blocking.
-But TaHiTI pushes the team toward a better hunting question:
+But TaHiTI pushes the team towards a better hunting question:

 ```text
 Does the campaign behaviour described in the report appear in our environment, and do we see signs that users interacted with the lure, authenticated to attacker-controlled infrastructure or showed follow-on identity activity?